-Section 3 - Off-Premise Permit Holders/ Employee Age Requirement for Off-Premise
+Section 3 - Off-Premises Permit Holders

-Types of Permits 22
+Employee Age Requirements for Off-Premises 23

-General Requirement 22
+Types of Permits 24

-Keg(s) Malt Beverage Allowed to be Transported 23
+General Requirement 24

-Alcohol Consumables 23
+Alcohol Consumables 25

-Delivery Service Permit 24
+Delivery Service Permit 26

 Section 4 - Retailers and Wholesalers

-Retailers and Wholesalers 26
+Retailers and Wholesalers 27

 Section 5 - Preventing Underage Sales

-Acceptable Forms of ID's 28
+Acceptable Forms of ID's 30

-NC Driver's License 29
+NC Driver's License 31

-Fradulent Identification 29
+Fraudulent Identification 31

-How to Check ID's 30
+How to Check ID's 32

-Right to Refuse 30
+Right to Refuse 32

 Section 6 - Preventing Sales to Intoxicated Customers

-Signs of Impairment 32-33
+Signs of Impairment 34

-Delaying Service Tactics 34
+Delaying Service Tactics 36

-Stopping Service to a Customer 35
+Stopping Service to a Customer 37

-Section 7 - Notes 36-37
+Section 7 - Notes 38

-Commission
+ABC Commission

-The Commission is an independent state agency administratively housed in the NC Department of Public Safety with the Chairman reporting directly to the Office of the Governor.
-The Commission provides uniform control over the sale, purchase, transportation, manufacture, consumption and possession of all alcoholic beverages in the state.
+The ABC Commission is an independent state agency administratively housed in the NC Department of Public Safety with the ABC Chairman reporting directly to the Office of the Governor.
+The Commission provides uniform control over the sale, purchase, transportation, manufacture, consumption, and possession of all alcoholic beverages in the state.
 Nationally, North Carolina is one of 17 control states/jurisdictions and is a member of the National Alcohol Beverage Control Association.

-The 171 local ABC boards in North Carolina are established and operated with no state funds and are appointed by local governing authorities.
+The 171 local ABC boards in North Carolina are established and operated with no state funds and the board members are appointed by local governing authorities.
 The sale of spirituous liquor and fortified wine by the local ABC boards generates millions of dollars in recurring revenue for both the state's General Fund and the local cities and counties where the alcohol is sold.
-This ABC revenue makes a meaningful difference in communities large and small across North Carolina.
+The ABC revenue makes a meaningful difference in communities large and small across North Carolina.

-The Commission is made up of the following divisions that are dedicated to serving the needs of the public and permitted businesses:
+The Commission is made up of the following sections dedicated to serving the needs of the public and permitted businesses: